simoncrowe/ansible-raspberry-pi-dat/README.md

 ```bash
 pm2 stop homebase
 ```
-If homebase isn't working, or running in the foreground to see if there are any errors:
+If homebase isn't working, try running in the foreground to see if there are any errors:
 ```bash
 homebase
 ```